 Erik Lowe, a native of Salt Lake City, Utah, began his culinary career by way of the Pacific Northwest.
-Ever since he was a boy, he and his family have visited relatives in Washington State where he learned to fish for Dungeness crab and taste water to table cooking for the first time.
+Ever since he was a boy, he and his family visited relatives in Washington State where he learned to fish for Dungeness crab and tasted water-to-table cooking for the first time.
 During high school, he worked at a few local restaurants in Salt Lake City before taking a position at the Porcupine Pub & Grill where his passion for cooking began to take hold.
 One blizzard-struck day, Lowe decided to skip class at the local community college and go skiing.
 En route, his car broke down.
 He proceeded to hitchhike his way to the slopes when chef Gary Pankow of the lauded Café Diablo serendipitously picked him up.
 What began as a casual conversation during the ride ended in a job offer.
 Lowe skipped town and moved to southern Utah where he spent the summer season cooking refined Southwestern food.

 It was during his time at BIX and Fog City that Lowe met his now business partner and pastry chef Aaron Toensing.
-Together, they began to talk about opening a restaurant, a fantasy that evolved from a burger spot to a traditional red sauce joint to Maybeck's, a refined San Francisco eatery serving up innovative American standards.
+Together they began to talk about opening a restaurant, a fantasy that evolved from a burger spot to a traditional red sauce joint to Maybeck's, a refined San Francisco eatery serving up innovative American standards.

-At Maybeck's Lowe’s plan is to create comfortable American cuisine with an open minded approach.
-The food will be straight forward and seasonal with a hint of smoke from his new favorite toy, the Josper Grill.
+At Maybeck's Lowe’s plan is to create comfortable American cuisine with an open-minded approach.
+The food will be straightforward and seasonal with a hint of smoke from his new favorite toy, the Josper Grill.